 I was in my first band at 14.
 I promoted my first gig at 17.
-I went on to promote loads of gigs at The Buzz Club in Aldershot, which I started with Danny Hagan in 1985.
-We put on bands including The Stone Roses, Blur, The Manic Street Preachers, Suede, The Happy Mondays, Primal Scream, The Charlatans and lots more.
+I went on to promote loads of gigs at The Buzz Club in Aldershot, which I started in 1985.
+I booked bands including The Stone Roses, Blur, The Manic Street Preachers, Suede, The Happy Mondays, Primal Scream, The Charlatans and lots more.
 Soon you’ll be able to see all the fliers, posters, live recordings and memories I’ve collected on this site.

-Danny and I were always in bands while we promoted gigs.
-Really we promoted the gigs so we could get to support our favourite bands.
-We were part of the C-86 movement, releasing a couple of 12″s on Dan Treacy’s Dreamworld Records.
+I was always in bands while I promoted those gigs.
+I was part of the C-86 movement, releasing a couple of 12″s on Dan Treacy’s Dreamworld Records.

 Luckily, this caused us to start the Green Man Festival in Wales in 2003.

 We moved on from the Green Man in 2011 after booking such artists as Robert Plant, Michael Kiwanuka, The Flaming Lips, Bon Iver, Mumford and Sons, James Blake, Billy Bragg, The National, Laura Marling, Bonnie ‘Prince’ Billy oh and so many more.
 So much more.
 I’m writing about the Green Man bit by bit.

 I had my music used by Liam Gallagher and included on the Guitar Hero computer game as The Yellow Moon Band.

 I’m still making music, as part of Kodiak Island this track ‘Breathing Space’ came out in January 2020.

 I’m writing everything down, the gigs, the music, the clothes in as much detail as I can: ‘Indie Through The Looking Glass’